da-morgan/to-do-midterm/README.md

 # todo

 Smart todo list that automatically categorizes your todos.
 The Google Natural Language API is used to produce the category.
-This project uses jQuery, Bootstrap, Express, EJS, Knex/PostgreSQL, Bootstrap, Sass.
+This project uses jQuery, Bootstrap, Express, EJS, Knex/PostgreSQL, Sass.

 ## Final Product